hampusborgos/react-html-id/README.md

 ### Why can't I just use a counter?

-The problem with using a local counter in the render function is that the *IDs will not be unique between different instance*.
+The problem with using a local counter in the render function is that the *IDs will not be unique between different instances*.

     class BadComponent {
         render () {